 What if my system isn’t working or fails an inspection?

-Extensive repairs to a system require an alteration or replacement permit and are charged reinspection fees under the Operation Permit program.
+Extensive repairs to a system require an alteration or replacement permit, and reinspection fees are charged under the Operation Permit program.

 How much are the fees?